-- The Reptilian Brain, buried deep inside our skull and responsible for dealing with life-threatening situations through one of three responses: flight, fight or freeze
+- The Reptilian Brain responsible for dealing with life-threatening situations through one of three responses: flight, fight or freeze

-- The Paleolimbic Brain which is responsible for survival of the group, and is where self-confidence and trust reside
+- The Paleolimbic Brain where self-confidence and trust reside

-- The Neolimbic Brain which is who we are, home to our deepest motivations and raw emotions, our likes, dislikes, memories and learning.
-This is where we spend most of our time and much of what it does becomes automatic
+- The Neolimbic Brain is who we are.
+It is, home to our deepest motivations and raw emotions, our likes, dislikes, memories, learning.

-- The Prefrontal Brain which is a marvel of evolution, the supercomputer,home to adaptation, creativity, innovation, intuition, spirituality, serenity, calm.
+- The Prefrontal Brain which is a marvel of evolution, the supercomputer.
+This is where adaptation, creativity, innovation, intuition, spirituality, serenity, and calm reside.

 Our reptilian brain served cavemen pretty well.
 Its’ three responses of fight, flight or freeze ensured our survival.
 It hijacks our brain when we need to get ourselves out of danger.
-30,000 years later there are not so many predators, but our reptilian brain still kicks in when it perceives danger.
-Today our equivalent to the hairy mammoth or a pack of wolves is stress.
-And the stress equivalent of fight, flight and freeze translate in to aggressive behaviour (fight), anxiety (flight), and helplessness (freeze).
+30,000 years our reptilian brain still kicks in when it is triggered.
+But today our equivalent to the hairy mammoth is stress.

 Each part of our brain has a key role to play.
-We still need that reptilian brain to be activated when say a car shoots a traffic light and rushes toward you.
-What we want to avoid is for that part of the brain (also referred to as the amydalla) to be kicked in to high gear because of stress and lead us to being irrationally aggressive (snapping at someone because we are stressed), anxious for no reason (we are probably the only species to worry about things that will most likely never happen), or helplessness (where we feel powerless to do anything at all).
+We still need that reptilian brain to be activated when you step into a cycle lane by mistake and narrowly avoid being hit.
+What we want to avoid is for it to be kicked into high gear because of stress.
+That can make us aggressive, anxious for no reason (we are the only species to worry about things that will most likely never happen), or helpless.

-You can try these things to retrain your brain, calm the lizard and have more access to your wonderfully adaptive and creative supercomputer of a prefrontal brain:
+You can try these things to calm the lizard and get access to our adaptive creative resources:

 - Relax the muscles of your jaw.
 When you relax the muscles of your jaw it sends an automatic response to the vagus nerve, your breathing becomes deeper, and all of those stress responses (heart rate going up, sweating, blood pressure) become lessened so you feel calm.

 - Your brain is ‘plastic’ and can be retrained.
 Instead of experiencing ups and downs like a roller coaster ride you can train it so smooth out the down slides.
-Make it a priority to integrate something relaxing in to your life whether it is meditation, yoga, a walk outside or a hobby you love.
+Make it a priority to integrate something relaxing into your life.
+Some ideas are meditation, yoga, a walk outside, or a hobby you love.
 This will make the lizard think twice before it hijacks you with stress.